pvdvreede/support_helpdesk/README.md

 The first one should be configurable from a file and this will be added in the future.

+*If you are using **Unicorn** you will need to place the following in the `after_fork` method in your unicorn config for Ruote to use Redis across multiple processes:*

+    RuoteKit.engine.storage.redis.client.reconnect

 ## Upgrading

 ## Running